-- SECTION 1.
-Section one hundred twenty-one of chapter one hundred and forty of the - 2 General Laws is hereby amended by deleting the section in its entirety and replacing it with the - 3 following:- - 4 Section 121.
-No county, municipality, township or other community entity within the - 5 Commonwealth of Massachusetts may enact, pass or enforce any law, ordinance or regulation - 6 concerning the lawful ownership, use, possession, transfer, purchase, receipt or transportation of - 7 firearms, antique firearms, ammunition or ammunition components. - 8 The right to keep and bear arms as an individual civil right shall be presumed to exist in - 9 all matters regarding the ownership, use, possession, transfer, purchase, receipt or transportation - of firearms, antique firearms, ammunition or ammunition components unless expressly - prohibited by the laws of this Commonwealth. - SECTION 2.
-Section one hundred twenty-one A of chapter one hundred and forty - of the General Laws is hereby repealed.
+- 1 SECTION 1.
+Section 121 of chapter 140 of the General Laws, as appearing in the 2008 - 2 Official Edition, is hereby amended by deleting the section in its entirety and replacing it with - 3 the following:- - 4 Section 121.
+No county, municipality, township or other community entity within the - 5 Commonwealth of Massachusetts may enact, pass or enforce any law, ordinance or regulation - 6 concerning the lawful ownership, use, possession, transfer, purchase, receipt or transportation of - 7 firearms, antique firearms, ammunition or ammunition components. - 8 The right to keep and bear arms as an individual civil right shall be presumed to exist in - 9 all matters regarding the ownership, use, possession, transfer, purchase, receipt or transportation

+- of firearms, antique firearms, ammunition or ammunition components unless expressly prohibited by the laws of this Commonwealth. - SECTION 2.
+Section 121A of chapter 140 of the General Laws is hereby repealed. - SECTION 3.
+Chapter 140 of the General Laws is hereby amended by striking out

-- SECTION 3.
-Section one hundred twenty-two of chapter one hundred and forty of the General Laws is hereby amended by deleting the section in its entirety and replacing it with the following:- - 17 Section 122.
-As used in sections 122 to 129D inclusive, the following words shall, unless 18 the context clearly requires otherwise, have the following meanings:- - "Ammunition", ammunition or cartridge cases, primers, bullets, or propellant powder designed for use in any firearm. - "Antique Firearm", shall mean
+Section 122, in its entirety, and inserting in place thereof the following section:- - Section 122.
+As used in sections 122 to 129D inclusive, the following words shall, unless the context clearly requires otherwise, have the following meanings:- - "Ammunition", assembled cartridges or shells containing cases or hulls, primers, bullets or shot and propellant powder designed for use in any firearm. - 20 "Antique Firearm", shall mean;

-- (A) any firearm manufactured in or prior to the year 1899; - (B) any replica of any firearm described in clause (A) if such replica: (i) is not designed or redesigned for using rimfire or conventional centerfire cartridges; or (ii) uses rimfire or conventional centerfire cartridges which are no longer manufactured in the United States and which are not readily available in the ordinary channels of commercial trade. - "Conviction", a finding or verdict of guilt or a plea of guilty, whether or not final sentence is imposed.
-Any conviction which has been expunged, or set aside or for which a person has been pardoned or has had civil rights restored shall not be considered a conviction for purposes of this chapter, unless such pardon, expungement, or restoration of civil rights expressly provides that the person may not ship, transport, possess, or receive firearms. - "Crime of Violence", shall mean any convictions listed within this definition that: (i) has as an element the use, attempted use or threatened use of physical force or a deadly weapon against the person of another; (ii) is home invasion, extortion, arson or kidnapping; (iii) involves
+- 21 (A) any firearm manufactured in or prior to the year 1899; - (B) any replica of any firearm described in clause (A) if such replica: (i) is not designed or redesigned for using rimfire or conventional centerfire cartridges; or (ii) uses rimfire or conventional centerfire cartridges which are no longer manufactured in the United States and which are not readily available in the ordinary channels of commercial trade. - "Firearm", any device which will, or is designed to, or may readily be converted to, expel a projectile by the action of a propellant powder.
+Such term does not include an antique firearm.
+This term shall be meant to include a rifle, shotgun or handgun.
+The term shall not include B.B. guns or other air guns.